-Nuclear power - a well-balanced energy source contributing to 3E (Energy security, Economy and Energy conservation) - is essential in resource-poor Japan.
+Nuclear power, a well-balanced energy source contributing to 3E (Energy security, Economy and Environmental conservation; achieving a zero-carbon society), is essential in resource-poor Japan.
 As a result, nuclear power generation should be maintained at a certain level to ensure energy security and develop technical/human resources, whereby accident-proof nuclear power plants can be operated for over 40 year-spans.
 Therefore, we will be making the most of our nuclear power plants, placing a premium on their safe operation.